Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 First, there are the obligatory Netflix and Amazon Prime Video buttons.
 You can’t remap them to something else, so you’re stuck with them – even if you don’t use their apps.

-Secondly, the buttons have a great texture, but they have a loud click when you press them.
-That can get a little distracting when you’re navigating around the screen.
+Secondly, the buttons have a great texture but have a loud click when you press them.
+That can get distracting when you’re navigating around the screen.

 Performance